Daviesia eurylobos: Description

 Daviesia eurylobos is a shrub that typically grows to a height of up to 1.5 m and has spreading branches.
 Its leaves are reduced to somewhat crowded, egg-shaped to elliptic phyllodes 7–18 mm long and 3–7 mm wide.
 The flowers are mostly arranged singly or in pairs in leaf axils on a pedicel 3–5 mm long with egg-shaped bracts about 1 mm long at the base.
 The sepals are 4–6 mm long and joined at the base, the two upper lobes joined for most of their length and the lower three triangular and about 1 mm long.
 The standard petal is broadly elliptic, 8–9 mm long, 7–8 mm wide and yellow with red markings, the wings elliptic and 7–9 mm long and the keel 9–10 mm long.
 Flowering occurs in July and August and the fruit is a broadly triangular pod 6–7 mm long.

 Taxonomy and naming

-Daviesia eurylobos was first formally described in 1997 by Michael Crisp and Gregory T. Chandler in Australian Systematic Botany from specimens collected 90 km north-east of Ravensthorpe in 1979.
-The specific epithet (eurylobos) means "wide pod".
+This species was first formally described in 1997 by Michael Crisp and Gregory T. Chandler, who gave it the name Daviesia euryloba in Australian Systematic Botany from specimens collected 90 km north-east of Ravensthorpe in 1979.
+Alex George noted in the Australian Systematic Botany Newsletter, that the specific epithet should be lobos meaning 'lobed' (rather than lobos meaning 'a pod').
+In 2020, the epithet was corrected to eurylobos in the journal Nuytsia.